Sheng Long: Original April Fools' article

 The mistranslation spawned rumors about the existence of a Sheng Long character in the game, and players sent letters to video game publications attempting to confirm the character's existence.
+Electronic Gaming Monthly editor Ken Williams, who was an avid Street Fighter II player, also took an interest in the rumor, feeling there had to be some secrets in the game due to his experiences with the first Street Fighter arcade game.
+Wanting to try the office's newly acquired Adobe Photoshop software, he modified screenshots of the game to "create" a "secret boss" by combining sprites from different characters, using it as a way to let off steam due to the stresses of work.
+Pleased with the results he invited the other writers over, who enjoyed the humor and encouraged Williams to create a second screenshot of the character, with Ray Price suggesting to give the character a flaming fist version of Ryu's "Shoryuken" special attack.
+Unsure what to do with the screenshots at this point, and with their April issue approaching, they invited founding editor Steve Harris over and proposed using the images for an April Fools' Day prank article.
+Harris took one look and responded "Make it happen."

-In the April 1992 issue of the video game magazine Electronic Gaming Monthly, a method was "revealed" to reach Sheng Long in the arcade game.
-The reporter gave an "Honorable Mention" to "W.A.
-Stokins" ("waste tokens") of "Fuldigen, HA" ("fooled again, ha") and claimed that the character could be found if a player using Ryu did not let the character suffer any damage during the entire game, and upon reaching the final match against M. Bison could neither hit Bison nor let him inflict any damage until the time limit expired, thus ending the round in a draw.
+As a result, in the April 1992 issue of the video game magazine, a method was "revealed" to reach Sheng Long in the arcade game.
+The article claimed that the character could be found if a player using Ryu did not let the character suffer any damage during the entire game.
+Upon reaching the final match against the game's boss M. Bison, the player had to avoid hitting Bison and being hit by him until the time limit expired, thus ending the round in a draw.
 After repeating this for ten consecutive rounds Sheng Long would then appear out of nowhere and throw Bison off of the edge screen and out of the way.
 The game's on-screen timer would then stop at 99 seconds, resulting in a "fight to the death" between Ryu and Sheng Long.

-Sheng Long was stated to feature the special moves of all the fighters, such as Chun-Li's "Spinning Bird Kick" and Sagat's "Tiger Shot", but inflict more damage.
+As a character Sheng Long was stated to feature the special moves of all the fighters, such as Chun-Li's "Spinning Bird Kick" and Sagat's "Tiger Shot", but inflict more damage.
 In addition, the character was supposedly faster than any other fighter in the game, negating the pause between projectile attacks.
-Other attacks mentioned included an air-based throw attack and a "Dragon Punch" shown to consume his fist in flames to represent his greater power.
+Other attacks mentioned included an air-based throw attack and the aforementioned "Shoryuken" covered in flames to represent his greater power.
+The "ridiculous requirements" to encounter Sheng Long were intended to help cue readers in that the article was indeed a joke, however they felt they needed more to make that clear.
+Editor Martin Alessi suggested adding an "Honorable Mention" to "W.A.
+Stokins" ("waste tokens") of "Fuldigen, HA" ("fooled again, ha").
+Williams felt that nobody would fall for the joke without being incredibly gullible.

-Publications from Europe, Hong Kong and other countries reprinted the trick without verifying it or asking EGMs permission.
-A Hong Kong comic based on Street Fighter II by Jademan Comics altered their story to include the character.
-Players tried unsuccessfully for weeks to unlock Sheng Long, until it was revealed in the December issue of EGM that it was a hoax, with the staff stating they were surprised at the worldwide coverage the joke had received.
+However, people did indeed try to find the character, with arcade owners sending complaints to the magazine that their machines were being broken: large amounts of quarters were being deposited by players, causing them to eventually get stuck.
+The magazine also received a large volume of hate mail by players themselves, who were complaining that the requirements were impossible.
+Rival publication GamePro also received letters from players asking to verify the authenticity of Sheng Long, much to the chagrin of their editor Dan Amrich.
+Compounding matters, publications from Europe, Hong Kong and other countries reprinted the trick without verifying it or asking Electronic Gaming Monthly's permission causing the hoax to spread worldwide.
+A Hong Kong manhua based on Street Fighter II by Jademan Comics even altered their story to include the character in response.
+Capcom's North America branch also for a time changed their introductory message for their corporate line to address the hoax, instructing anyone calling about Sheng Long to call Electronic Gaming Monthly's offices instead.
+Though Williams was unconcerned with the reaction due to only being known at the publication as "Sushi-X", the other writers were, and in their December issue of that year revealed that it was a hoax and stated surprise at the worldwide coverage the joke received.